 Though building a tropical rainforest terrarium involves many steps, but the process is relatively easy.
 Make sure to have these supplies ready with you before you start making a tropical rainforest terrarium.

 - – A sizeable transparent container.
-(You can use a large fish tank or a soda bottle cut in half).
+(You can use a large fish tank, a glass container or a soda bottle cut in half).

 - – Some gravel.
 Use clean gravel.
 Aquarium gravel works nice, but other forms work well, too.